aviaril/obsidianBackup/Electronics/Coursework 2/Analock.md

 missing wire from setting pot to comparator cii

 ### Final layout
-(highlighted image showing where each component is)
+(highlighted image showing where each subsystem is)
 ## Subsystem 2 - Comparison Logic
 ### Design
 This subsystem will  I also need to trigger an alarm/alert if the code is wrong *If I have enough time I will add a system allowing for multiple tries*.
 This will be represented by an LED, in a real world use of the system this would be replaced with either an alarm or another system to send a notification to someone inside the building.